 Japanese people don’t buy gifts for Christmas.
-Instead, they purchase presents for Oseibo and New Year from their yearly salary bonus.
-Department stores and eCommerce stores promote gift-giving with a wide range of products on discounts.
-Shopping in Japan is accompanied by Christmas decorations, Santa-themed displays, and joyful carols.
+Instead, they purchase Oseibo and New Year presents from their yearly salary bonus.
+Department stores and eCommerce stores promote gift-giving with a wide range of products at discounts.
+Christmas decorations, Santa-themed displays, and joyful carols accompany shopping in Japan.
 The stores create an outstanding customer experience that eases purchasing decisions.

 Read more about how you can profit from Japan’s rich gifting culture throughout the year.

 Japanese couples consider Christmas as one of the most romantic days of the year, right after Valentine’s Day.
-There are many couples on the 24th and 25th of December who have dinner at restaurants enjoy the illuminations, or shop for presents in department stores.
+There are many couples on the 24th and 25th of December who have dinner at restaurants, enjoy the illuminations or shop for presents in department stores.
 Some families and friends gather for Christmas parties.
-You might also visit amusement parks such as Tokyo Disneyland and Universal Studios which are known for their festive illuminations and parades.
+You might also visit amusement parks such as Tokyo Disneyland and Universal Studios, known for their festive illuminations and parades.